ApolloAuto/apollo/docs/11_Hardware Integration and Calibration/车辆集成/传感器安装 sensor installation/Lidar/VLP_Series_Installation_Guide.md

 You can connect to the LiDAR via an interface box which is included in the package.

-Since the interface box was first introduced with the **HDL32** product line, this installation guide also works for HDL32 Lidars alongwith the following [modification](https://github.com/ApolloAuto/apollo/commit/df37d2c79129434fb90353950a65671278a4229e#diff-cb9767ab272f7dc5b3e0d870a324be51).
+Since the interface box was first introduced with the **HDL32** product line, this installation guide also works for HDL32 Lidars along with the following [modification](https://github.com/ApolloAuto/apollo/commit/df37d2c79129434fb90353950a65671278a4229e#diff-cb9767ab272f7dc5b3e0d870a324be51).
 However, please note that you would need to change the intrinsics for HDL32.

 #### Mounting